-The mission of the Master of Public Administration (MPA) program at The University of Alabama is to prepare students to lead and manage public service organizations.
-We strive to develop critical thinking skills enabling our graduates to formulate policies and approaches to management while ensuring the integrity of the public service.
-Our program emphasizes public service values while facilitating intellectual and professional development through learning experiences that integrates theory with practice.
-We provide an institutional culture that promotes diversity and advances governance while preparing students to reach standards of excellence in the public service.
+The Master of Public Administration program at the University of Alabama develops leaders, managers, and analysts who excel in public service organizations.
+We provide pre-service and mid-career students with a comprehensive core curriculum in public affairs as well as a broad set of electives to prepare them to solve difficult administrative and policy problems in local, state, national, and global communities.
+Our program emphasizes public service values while facilitating intellectual and professional development through learning experiences that integrate theory with practice.
+We provide a culture that promotes integrity and diversity and advances governance while preparing students to reach standards of excellence in public service.

 Why Pursue an MPA?

 The Master of Public Administration (MPA) program is designed to prepare students for leadership and administrative roles in federal, state, and local government.
 It is directed at pre-career students seeking to enhance their employability and level of entry into public service, as well students already working in public service who desire to upgrade their skills, enhance promotion opportunities, or deepen their appreciation for the science and art of public administration.
 Through exposure to a rich body of theoretical and applied knowledge, students develop talents for managing employees, formulating budgets, structuring organizations, analyzing policies, and evaluating programs.